vonfalk/storm-javavis/doc/index.md

 Documentation
 --------------

+Start by going to [Introduction](md://Introduction/) for information on how to download and install Storm, and for some concrete examples of what Storm is capable of.

 The documentation provided here aims to provide an understanding of the language itself.
 It will not generally discuss specific API:s or the standard library in depth.
 For documentation on specific functions, objects or packages, please refer to the built-in documentation in Storm.
 When using Basic Storm, import the package `lang.bs.macro` and use the `explore{name}` syntax to output information about packages, types, functions or most other named things in the system.
 Sadly, the built-in documentation is not finished yet.